 Put Some Modifications In Connection Settings Of RDP

 If you found that the quality of the RDP connection is low, you can remove some of the features like animations and background to speed up the connection.
 Open the remote desktop connection.
 In the Experience tab and Performance options, set the connection speed on Modem (56 kbps).
 By doing this, you force the remote desktop to work on maximum performance by removing visual features like background and animations.
 Now try to connect to the server and test if still, the quality of the RDP connection is low or not.

 Check Server Network Issues

 If there is still a problem connecting to your server, the server network may have a problem.
 You can easily test this by pinging from the Server IP via CMD.
-My IP server is 220.127.116.113 and I use the following command.
-You should place your own Server IP in the following command instead of my IP.
+My Server IP is 188.8.131.523, and I use the following command.
+It would help if you placed your own Server IP in the following command instead of my IP.

 After pinging, check the amount of packet loss.
-This value should be zero and also check the response time of packets and this value should not be more than 200 milliseconds.
-If there is any problem, let your service provider know so that they can investigate and fix the problem.
+This value should be zero and check the packets’ response time, and this value should not be more than 200 milliseconds.
+If there is any problem, let your service provider know to investigate and fix the problem.

-Note: Pay attention to buy RDP from various ISPs and test each to see in which of them you experience less downtime and issues.
-And once you found a good one, continue your cooperation with that company.
+Note: Buy RDP from the ISPs in which you experience less downtime and issues, and once you found a good one, continue your cooperation with that company.

-If still you have not found the issue, you can use the Microsoft troubleshoot guide to find it.
+If you still have not found the issue, you can also use the Microsoft troubleshoot guide to finding it.

-The problem of connecting to the server through RDP can be related to many issues.
-Through the 3 methods mentioned in this tutorial, you can surely find the problem of connecting to your server.
+To answer “Why Quality Of The RDP Connection Is Low?” we have to check some issues like the speed and quality of our own networks and the server.
+Through the 4 methods mentioned in this tutorial, you can surely find the problem of connecting to your server.
 We hope you enjoyed this tutorial and that you were able to resolve the issue.